georgebyte/georgebyte.com/_drafts/state-management-in-angular-with-observable-store-services.md

 }
 {% endhighlight %}

 Private component stores are used in the same way as global stores by defining them as dependencies in the components' constructors.
-The key difference is that these component specific stores are not singletons.
+The key difference is that these **component specific stores are not singletons**.
 Instead, Angular creates a new instance of the store each time a component depending on it is created.
 As a consequence, multiple instances of the same component can be present in the DOM at the same time, each one of them having its own store instance with its own state.

 ## Subscribing to state updates in components and services